 How Does Cabin Pressure Affect Carbonated Beverages?

 Cabin pressure can cause carbonated beverages to expand and potentially explode.
 The lower air pressure in the cabin allows trapped gases to expand, leading to potential accidents.
 We recommend consuming non-carbonated alternatives or avoiding carbonated drinks before boarding to prevent this.
-Pack them in leak-proof containers and place them in a plastic bag to contain any spills.
+Pack them in leak-proof containers and place them in a plastic bag to contain spills.

 The Effect Of Altitude On Soda Cans